 While the Deer Head Chihuahua tends to have a more deer-like look, many people find the Apple Head Chihuahua to be a bit more compact and sturdy.

 In terms of temperament, Deer Head Chihuahuas tend to be a bit more relaxed, though both breeds are lively and affectionate.
 In the end, the choice comes down to personal preference and lifestyle.
-Check out this to know more about Apple Head Chihuahuas.
+Check this out to know more about Apple Head Chihuahuas.

 What Is The Lifespan Of A Deer Head Chihuahua?